jro31/jethro-codes/_articles/projects/blocks-falling.md

 Confused?

-Yeah, I have that affect on people.
+Yeah, I have that effect on people.

 Let's look at a simpler example: